 To achieve a high credit score with FICO 10 and FICO 10 T, avoid taking out personal loans if you can, as they will be penalized more heavily than in the past.
 It’s also important to demonstrate either an improvement in your credit over time or consistently good credit habits, which will be rewarded.

-Aside from these special considerations, FICO 10 and FICO 10 T still rely primarily on the same credit score factors you are already familiar with: payment history, credit utilization, length of credit history, credit mix, and new credit.
+Aside from these special considerations, FICO 10 and FICO 10 T still rely primarily on the same credit score factors you are already familiar with: your payment history, credit utilization, length of credit history, credit mix, and new credit.
 While the peripheral details of different scoring models may vary, the core components always remain the same.

 Ultimately, if you work on developing good credit practices in these general areas, your credit will be in great shape no matter which scoring model is used.